 Lucia Giagnorio began her role as the Executive Director of People and Culture on 6 May 2019.
 Lucia was the original Human Resources Manager when Forensicare was first established in 1998.
 Years later, she has made the decision to return to the organisation.
 With a genuine passion for helping people achieve their full potential, Lucia aims to bring Forensicare into a workplace of the future, updating processes to ensure a smooth transition, as the organisation approaches a new period of growth.

-Executive Director, Community Operations
+Executive Director of Community Operations

 Dr Shaymaa Elkadi began her role as Executive Director of Community Operations on 20 May 2019.
 With a PhD from the University of Melbourne in neuropsychology, Shaymaa has worked in the mental health and justice sectors in various senior roles—including Corrections Victoria, as well as the General Manager at the Department of Justice and Regulation.
 Shayma is responsible for overseeing the Community Forensic Mental Health Service, which includes the Problem Behaviour Program, the Mental Health Court Liaison Service, Community Treatment and Transition program, and many more.